coherence/steam-integration-sample/README.md

 `SteamManager` will initialize the SteamSDK and manage the joining and hosting of self-hosted servers.

-`SteamLobbyUI` is a simple example of how to provide hosting and joining accessibility, that will provide a UI in the top left of the screen.
+`SteamLobbyUI` is a simple sample for hosting and joining accessibility, that will provide a UI in the top left of the screen.

 ## How to use in your own project